TeleBooth/CDEFO/README.md

-## Welcome to Computer Driven Experiences with Familiar Objects
+# Welcome to Computer Driven Experiences with Familiar Objects

+The aim of this project is to help inform the direction of Ubiquitous Computing by providing the tools to create an UbiComp Environment in which NFC embedded objects control the flow of the room in a free-form, artistic manner.

-### Software Dependencies:
+## Software Dependencies:
   #### _Arduino Libraries Required:_
   - [don/NDEF NFC Mifare Tag Library](https://github.com/don/NDEF)
   - [AdaFruit NeoPixel Library](https://github.com/adafruit/Adafruit_NeoPixel)